 This course, “Creating Geometric and Generative Art with Code: An Introduction to Processing Software” is designed to provide the necessary instructional materials and activities to enable students, through the use of Processing software to produce two-dimensional artistic images, to: (1) gain a strong understanding of some examples of two-dimensional geometric artworks and the artists/cultures who produced them, (2) improve their knowledge of art concepts/principles and apply them in their own unique artworks, (3) apply mathematical concepts/processes in the creation of artistic works, and (4) gain abilities in the writing of computer code and applying programming principles.

-Lesson 0: Orientation and is intended to make sure all students are enrolled in the course site and have downloaded/run the Processing software successfully.
+The Orientation is intended to make sure all students are enrolled in the course site and have downloaded/run the Processing software successfully.
 The next lessons allow students to explore the main lessons which explain how to create images (for example, draw lines or use color).
 The last lesson is provided for further exploration and completing the Final Project.

 Upon completion of the course, you will have gained: